Guide, Updated 15 May 2026

 Practical accommodations are more varied because the test format is more flexible.
 The examiner can adjust language for candidates who need simplified or repeated instructions.
 Standard examiners receive training on Plain English instruction; candidates with cognitive disabilities, autism, or anxiety can ask for short, plain instructions, more advance notice on turns, and confirmation that the candidate has understood.
 The examiner is required to repeat instructions on request and will not penalise for clarification questions.

 A BSL interpreter sits in the back seat of the test vehicle and signs the examiner's instructions in real time.
-The arrangement is DVSA-funded and the interpreter is professionally bound to relay only the examiner's words.
-The practical test duration extends to approximately 48 minutes (versus the standard 38) to accommodate the signed instruction loop.
+The arrangement is provided at no cost to you and the interpreter is professionally bound to relay only the examiner's words.
+The practical test takes a little longer than the standard length to accommodate the signed instruction loop.
 The driving test myths debunked guide covers the related misconception that examiners do not allow questions during the test.

 If a feature of the test would be disproportionately difficult because of a candidate's vehicle adaptation or disability, you can raise it when you book and the DVSA will consider reasonable adjustments within the Equality Act framework.
 The test standard is not lowered.
 For exactly what can and cannot be adjusted, check the official guidance at gov.uk rather than relying on second-hand lists.